wejournal/lamb/README.md

 *exp* ::= *atexp* | `^` **ID** *tyopt* `.` *exp* | `let` **ID** *tyopt* `:=` *exp* `in` *exp*

 *atexp* ::= **NAT** | **CHAR** | **STRING** | **ID** | `(` *exp* `)`

+### Informal Semantics

+A Lamb programs is a function from a string to a string. where a string is a church list of church numbers. for example, `^x.x` is a valid Lamb program, reads all inputs from the stdin and writes they to the stdout.